ryosuke432/my-fit-tracker/README.md

 - Track Progress: On the dashboard, users view their progress toward fitness goals through weekly summaries and graphs.
 - Set a Goal: Users set a goal (e.g., run 20 km per month) and track progress through visual indicators
 - Community Engagement: Users join fitness groups to share progress and participate in challenges
-- Optional
+- (Optional)
     - Add Payment Method: Users log into their dashboard, click "Add Payment Method," enter data, and click "Save."
+    - Customize Own Routes: Paid users navigate to "My Route" and customize their own routes, and click "Save."
-    - Take lessons: Paid users navigate to Lessons page and select lessons (e.g., exercise lesson, nutrition lecture)
+    - Take Lessons: Paid users navigate to "Lessons" page and select lessons (e.g., exercise lesson, nutrition lecture)
     - For Instructors
         - Register Lessons: Instructors log into their dashboard, click "Add Lesson", select the lesson type (e.g., workout, nutrition) and sett the price, upload the lesson, and click "Save."
         - Add Payment Method: Instructors log into their dashboard, click "Add Payment Method" to receive money they earn, enter necessary details, and click "Save."